ortizdavid/file-downloader/README.md

 go build -o fdl
 ``

-3 - Otherwhise you can download the .exe file and add its location to 'PATH' envoironment variable
+3 - Otherwhise you can download the .exe file and add its location to 'PATH' envoironment variable:

-<a href=""></a>
+Download <a href="binaries.zip">Binaries</a>

-Examples:
+## Examples:

 Download a Sample PDF
 ``